ZupIT/beagle-docs/content/en/home/API/Components/Forms/Validator.md

 {{% alert color="warning" %}}
 Atenção: **Validator** ≠[**FormValidation**](/home/api/actions/formvalidation/)

-Despite the similar names, it's important to mention that **Validator** is different of the **FormValidation**, the first one authenticates the filled form and the second returns error messages in case of failed information in the form.
+Despite the similar names, it's important to mention that **Validator** is different of the **FormValidation**.
+The first one authenticates the filled form and the second returns error messages in case of failed information in the form.
 {{% /alert %}}